 The Georgia Access Model is not expected to impact employers and no changes have been modeled within the actuarial analysis.
-Employers with 50 or more full-time or FTE employees will still be required to provide affordable, minimum values health insurance coverage as defined by the PPACA.
-Employers who fail to do so will continue to be subject to the Employer Shared Responsibility Payment (ESRP) XXX assessed by the IRS.
+Employers with 50 or more full-time or full-time equivalent (FTE) employees will still be required to provide affordable, minimum values health insurance coverage as defined by the PPACA.
+Employers who fail to do so will continue to be subject to the Employer Shared Responsibility Payment (ESRP) assessed by the IRS.